Dahcole/alx-system_engineering-devops/0x02-shell_redirections/README.md

-‘Write a script that displays a confused smiley Ôo’
+‘Write a shell script that creates a file  containing the text Best School ending by a new line.